SGDilakshan/HTML-Mini-Projects/README.md

 02) The Project 2 is Profile Page and registation Page with using HTML
 03) The Project 3 is Upcoming Events Page used to create HTML
 04) The Project 4 is based on World Wide Web (W3) Sample Web Page using HTML
-05) The Project 5 is creating the BERKSHIRE HATHAWAY INC. wrbsite using HTML
+05) The Project 5 is creating the BERKSHIRE HATHAWAY INC.website using HTML
 06) The Project 6 is Creating Surveying Form using HTML
+07) The project 7 is Sample Platfolio with small part of name and experience only with using HTML